Skip to content

-Since its creation in the early 1830s, cinema has and continues to entertain and fascinate the world.
-People quote movie lines in their daily conversations, they wear shirts featuring on-screen icons such as Charlie Chaplin and Marilyn Monroe, and they decorate their homes with posters and figurines.
-People follow stars on social media and interact with them at conventions, and many cosplay as their favourite film characters, including Wonder Woman, Princess Leia, and Batman.
-There are hundreds of journals, magazines, books, podcasts, and documentaries dedicated to cinema but there is another way to explore cinema: museums.
+Since its creation in the early 1830s, cinema has entertained and fascinated the world.
+People quote movie lines in daily conversations, wear shirts featuring on-screen icons such as Charlie Chaplin and Marilyn Monroe, and decorate their homes with posters and figurines.
+People follow stars on social media and interact with them at conventions, and many cosplays are their favourite film characters, including Wonder Woman, Princess Leia, and Batman.
+Hundreds of journals, magazines, books, podcasts, and documentaries are dedicated to cinema, but there is another way to explore cinema: museums.

 Although many museums feature exhibitions on various films and/or stars, few live up to the displays put on by museums entirely dedicated to the art.
 Here is a selection of must-see cinema museums.